If You Could Only Cook: Plot

-Jim Buchanan (Marshall), wealthy president of Buchanan Motor Company, is engaged to Evelyn Fletcher (Inescort), a bossy socialite who is interested in Jim for his money.
+Jim Buchanan, the wealthy president of Buchanan Motor Company, is engaged to Evelyn Fletcher, a bossy socialite who is interested in Jim for his money.
 When Jim's fellow executives reject his plan to introduce a new automobile design, he decides to take a vacation.

-Declaring himself "sick and tired of everything", Jim goes for a walk in the park, where he meets a young woman named Joan Hawthorne (Arthur).
+Declaring himself "sick and tired of everything", Jim goes for a walk in the park, where he meets a young woman named Joan Hawthorne.
 Joan is having trouble finding a job and has just been evicted from her apartment.
 Assuming he is also a job hunter, she asks Jim to pose as her husband so they can apply for a combined job opening for a butler and a cook.
-Without revealing his true identity, he agrees.
+He agrees.

-"Mr. and Mrs. Burns" are soon hired by Michael Rossini (Carrillo).
-She is a good cook; he improves his skills by sneaking away at night and taking lessons from his own butler.
+"Mr. and Mrs. Burns" are soon hired by Michael Rossini.
+She is a good cook, but he improves his skills by sneaking away at night and taking lessons from his butler, Jennings.
 He also goes to his office and takes some of his automobile sketches from a safe to show to Joan.
 Impressed by his designs, on their day off she shows them to an executive with one of Buchanan's competitors, but he recognizes Buchanan's style, leading to her arrest for theft.
 Having fallen in love with Jim, she refuses to help the police find him.

 Meanwhile, Jim has decided to tell Joan who he is.
 When she misses a lunch date while in jail, he writes her a letter, abandons his butler position, and returns to Evelyn and his life as a businessman.
-Rossini, who has just organized a bootlegging gang, learns of Jim's trip to the office from his assistant, Flash (Stander), who is suspicious of Jim and has been tailing him.
+Rossini, who has just organized a bootlegging gang, learns of Jim's trip to the office from his assistant, Flash, who is suspicious of Jim and has been tailing him.
 Wanting Joan for himself, he has her bailed out and tells her the truth about Jim.

 She reacts by raging against Jim, so Rossini promptly orders his henchmen to kill Jim at his wedding.
 To ingratiate himself with Joan, he tells her about this, but she declares that she loves Jim after all and begs Rossini to spare his life.

 Rossini's men abduct Jim from the wedding as he is about to take his vows, but Rossini arrives before they leave.
 He and his men take Jim home at gunpoint and fetch a justice of the peace to marry Jim and Joan.
 Joan refuses and locks herself in her room, but Jim embraces the plan.
 Since Rossini's men were seen kidnapping him, he blackmails the gang into persuading her to change her mind.
 Outside Joan's room, Rossini pretends to argue with Jim, Flash fires his gun in the air, and Jim collapses onto the floor, pretending to be hit.
 The deception works: Joan opens the door and rushes to his side.